 The Startup Record located in this manual is used in conjunction with this startup procedure to provide a detailed record of the installation.
-A completed copy should be left on site, a copy kept on file by the installer and a copy should be sent to Maritime Geothermal Ltd.
+A completed copy should be left on site and a copy kept on file by the installer.